Day 1: Almaty Airport Pick-up

 |

-Day 5: Almaty – Taraz: Visit Mausoleums of Karakhan & Aisha Bibi, and Ancient Taraz City
+Day 5: Taraz: Mausoleums of Karakhan & Aisha Bibi, Ancient Taraz City; Drive to Shymkent

 |

-Today, we will travel to Turkestan, home to many Islamic sanctuaries in Central Asia.
-After a three-hour drive, we will stop at Ak Meshit Cave, a spacious yurt-shaped cave made of limestone formed during the Neolithic period (8000-1500 BC), growing mulberry and caragana trees.
+Today, we’ll drive for 1.5 hours to Ak Meshit Cave, a spacious yurt-shaped cave made of limestone formed during the Neolithic period (8000-1500 BC), with growing mulberry and caragana trees.
 Embracing a peaceful atmosphere with water drops falling from above, the cave’s air is said to have potential benefits for reducing high blood pressure.

-Meals: Breakfast Accommodation: Hotel Edem, Turkestan, or similar
+Meals: Breakfast Accommodation: Hotel Khanaka, Turkestan (3 stars) or similar

 |